isomerpages/moh-hib/index.md

           date: 16 March 2026
-          announcement: MOH has updated the Guidelines on Appropriate Contribution, Use and Access to National Electronic Health Record (NEHR) to provide clearer guidance to HCSA licensses and healthcare professionals.
+          announcement: MOH has updated the Guidelines on Appropriate Contribution, Use and Access to National Electronic Health Record (NEHR) to provide clearer guidance to HCSA licensees and healthcare professionals.
           link_text: Guidelines on Appropriate Contribution, Use and Access to National Electronic Health Record (NEHR) (March 2026)
           link_url: https://www.healthinfo.gov.sg/files/Guidelines_on_Appropriate_Contribution__Use_and_Access_to_National_Electronic_Health_Record__NEHR__March_2026.pdf